 When the High Efficiency subfield is 1 the ER BSS subfield is set to 1 to indicate that the BSS corresponding to the HE AP representing this BSSID is an extended range BSS (see 27.16.5 (ER Beacon Generation in an ER BSS)).
 Otherwise the ER BSS subfield is set to 0.

+The Co-Located BSS subfield is set to 1 to indicate the AP represented by this BSSID shares the same antenna connector(s) with the reporting AP.
+Otherwise the Co-Located BSS subfield is set to 0.

 Delete the paragraph “Bits 14-31 are reserved.”

-Insert new rows for subelement IDs 193 and 194 in Table 9-151 as follows and update the reserved row:
+Insert new rows for subelement IDs 72, 193 and 194 in Table 9-151 as follows and update the corresponding reserved rows: